derivia/study-notes/notes/COMPUTER-SCIENCE.md

 - [Computer Science Courses](#computer-science-courses)
 - [Papers](#papers)

----

-## Choose a Programming Language

-You'll need to choose a programming language for the coding interviews you do, but you'll also need to find a language that you can use to study computer science concepts.
-Preferably the language would be the same, so that you only need to be proficient in one.

-## Interview Prep Books

-You don't need to buy a bunch of these.
-Honestly "Cracking the Coding Interview" is probably enough, but I bought more to give myself more practice.
-But I always do too much.

-I bought both of these.
-They gave me plenty of practice.

 - [Programming Interviews Exposed: Coding Your Way Through the Interview, 4th Edition](https://www.amazon.com/Programming-Interviews-Exposed-Through-Interview/dp/111941847X/)
     - Answers in C++ and Java
     - This is a good warm-up for Cracking the Coding Interview